-Earlier this year I travelled Thailand on Visa on Arrival.
-It appeared like a good deal – cheaper and quicker.
-You can land in the country whenever you wish to, escaping the long embassy applications.
-Just pay 1000 Baht (INR 200), at the airport, as the Visa fee and be done with it.
-You’re free to rule the country for 15 happy days.
+Earlier this year I decided to travel on Thailand Visa on Arrival.
+It appeared like a good deal..
+You land in the country whenever you want, avoiding embassy visits and visa waiting time.
+Just pay 1000 Baht (INR 2000) at the airport (as the fee) and be done with it.
+You’re free to wander across the country for a period of 15 days.

-Well, it’s not as good as it seems!
-And I realised that as soon as I landed in Bangkok.
+Thailand Visa on Arrival is not as great as it may seem, and I realised it as soon as I landed at Bangkok airport.

-After having a terrible 3 hours layover in Chennai, India, starting 1 in the night, I reached Suvarnabhumi Airport around 7 in the morning.
-I was already pretty much cracked up, due to lack of sleep, and I realised the application process, at Suvarnabhumi, might take another few good hours, before I can take any rest.
+After having a terrible 3-hour layover in Chennai, India, starting 1 the night, I reached Suvarnabhumi Airport around 7 in the morning.
+I was already pretty much cracked up, due to lack of sleep, and I realised that the application process, at Suvarnabhumi, might take another couple of hours, before I can take any rest.

-Before I travelled Thailand, internet said Visa on Arrival (VOA) counters can have long queues, but odd morning/evening can be different.
-My experience – odd morning/evening hours are not very different.
-I waited for almost 90 minutes before I had my passport stamped.
-There were at least a hundred people waiting in VOA queue.
-Almost 70% of them seemed Chinese, rest Indian.
+Before I travelled there, the internet warned me that there can be long queues, but odd morning/evening can be different.
+My experience taught me that odd morning/evening hours, to obtain a Thailand Visa on arrival are not very different either.
+I waited for almost 90 minutes (at 7 o’clock in the morning) before I had my passport stamped.
+There were at least a hundred people waiting in the VOA queue.

-From September 2016, Thailand has literally doubled its VOA fee from 1000 Baht to 2000 Baht (or 4000 Indian Rupees).
-Where the VOA fee has been increased, for no good reason, the transit/tourist visa, obtained from the Embassy, is still the same price.
-It moreover offers a longer period of stay of 45 days in the country.
+From September 2016, the country has literally doubled its Thailand Visa on Arrival for Indians fee from 1000 Baht to 2000 Baht (or 4000 Indian Rupees).
+Where the VOA fee has been increased, the transit/tourist visa obtained from the Embassy costs the same.
+The latter moreover offers a longer period of stay of 45 days in the country.

-Next time, I am getting something that gives me more travel time.
-I think I’m going to have a 3 month tourist/transit visa.
+Next time, I am going to apply for a visa that gives me more travel time.
+I think I’m going to have a 3-month ordinary Thailand tourist visa.